MaxxM59/01-07-angular-nest-js-backend/README.md

--   NestJs backend for a bookmark application.
+-   NestJs/GraphQL backend for a bookmark application.
 -   It's supposed to run with the related UI at https://github.com/MaxxM59/01-07-Angular-NestJS-frontend